dndmein-rgb/DSA-Patterns/Graphs/0210. Course Schedule II/README.md

 ---

-## ✅ Key Takeaways
+## ✅ Notes
-- This is **cycle detection + ordering**
-- BFS avoids recursion depth issues
-- Queue can be replaced with min-heap for lexicographically smallest order
-- If indegree never hits zero, something depends on itself
+- Your implementation is optimal and correct
+- BFS is preferred over DFS here for safety
+- Cycle detection is implicit via indegree exhaustion
-- Dependency problems fail for structural reasons, not bad luck
+- Empty result means dependency loop, not bad input